Development guide¶

 Additional packages are required to build the documentation, as specified in

-.
+pyproject.toml under the group doc.
 These packages can be installed using:

 from within the top-level directory.
 To then build the HTML documentation, run